jessevermeulen/functional-programming/README.md

 Deliverable | Client
 --- | ---
-Cleaning and reformatting [RDW](https://rdw.nl/) data by using functional patterns. | The topic of this project is ‘the car in the city’, a topic which got assigned to us through a collaboration between [the Volkskrant](https://www.volkskrant.nl/), a well-known Dutch quality newspaper with over 400.000 subscribers, and CMDA-TT.
+Cleaning and reformatting [RDW](https://rdw.nl/) data by using functional patterns. | The topic of this project is ‘the car in the city’, a project which got assigned to us through a collaboration between [the Volkskrant](https://www.volkskrant.nl/), a well-known Dutch quality newspaper with over 400.000 subscribers, and CMDA-TT.

 ## Research

 During the length of this project I'll be focussing my research on data about parking facilities.
-The required data is publicly accessible through different APIs, see [Sources (WIP)](#Sources) for a summary of all data providers.
+The required data is publicly accessible through different APIs, see [Sources](#Sources) for a summary of all data providers.

 ### Research question